August 21, 2012

 The title of this article suggests that we can manipulate expressions involving types algebraically, as we do with numbers.
 To make this easier, let’s adopt the following notation:

-Additionally, we can use the rest of the natural numbers to mean sums of unit types (e.g.
+Additionally, we can let the rest of the natural numbers represent sums of unit types (e.g.

 2 = 1 + 1 = bool).
 Repeated products can be written as exponentials (e.g.